davidycliao/PorkCNN/README.md

 # PorkCNN  🐖🐖🐖🐖🐖🐖🐖🐖🐖🐖🐖🐖🐖🐖🐖🐖🐖🐖🐖🐖🐖
-A Small Project for Pork Barrel Legislation  Classification Using CNN
+A Small Project for Pork Barrel Legislation  Classification Using Convolutional Neural Networks

 ## Enviroment Setting